Sid Selvidge

 • • •

 Though he had a guitar by his early teens and played it a bit with friends, Sid Selvidge’s creative impulses first revealed themselves chiefly on small-town, dawn-to-dusk radio — not as a performer but as a deejay.
 The station was WDDT-AM in Greenville, Mississippi, which fashioned its call letters from the famously bold Delta Democrat Times, its owner.
+In Greenville, says Selvidge, a native, “we thought of ourselves as being the most progressive town in the state of Mississippi, and even the South.
+I was a small, skinny kid in a town where the heroes were all football players.”

 Yet on the air, Selvidge loomed large.
 After winning a contest to become a WDDT deejay, he was a station fixture, working every weekend, playing rock ‘n’ roll and jazz instead of the station’s standard songbook format as its owners worked to attract a younger audience.
 “It was there that I learned I had a voice,” he says.
 “I also learned how to breathe with my diaphragm, which translated directly into singing.
 I also became a bit of a celebrity in my small high school crowd.”